typhonshambo/my-portfolio/readme.md

 # My Portfolio Website
+## NOTE - this website still dont contain all the projects and my skills that i own, I'll update them later (i hope so lol)

 Welcome to my personal portfolio website!
 This project is a single-page website showcasing my skills, achievements, and projects.